Kaidon Salter

-Kaidon Salter (born April 4, 2003) is an American college football quarterback for the Colorado Buffaloes.
-He previously played for the Liberty Flames and Tennessee Volunteers.
+Kaidon Salter (born April 4, 2003) is an American professional gridiron football quarterback for the BC Lions of the Canadian Football League (CFL).
+He played college football for the Liberty Flames, Tennessee Volunteers, and Colorado Buffaloes.

 Early life

 Salter attended Cedar Hill High School in Cedar Hill, Texas, where he completed 383 of 659 passes for 5,564 yards and 52 touchdowns to 16 interceptions and rushed for 1,621 yards and 26 touchdowns, while also hauling in one reception for a touchdown.
-He committed to play college football at the University of Tennessee over others schools such as Auburn and Baylor.
+He committed to play college football at the University of Tennessee over offers from schools such as Auburn and Baylor.

 College career

 Tennessee

 After Salter was arrested on charges of simple possession and driving without a license, he was dismissed from the Tennessee football program.

 Liberty

 Salter transferred to Liberty.
 He made his collegiate debut in week 9 of the 2021 season, where he completed his first touchdown pass in a win over UMass.
 Salter finished the 2021 season going one for two on his passes for 39 yards and a touchdown and rushing for 53 yards.
 In week 2 of the 2022 season, he made his first career start, where he completed 13 of 25 passes for 202 yards and rushed for 79 yards and a touchdown in a 21–14 win over UAB.
 In the 2022 Boca Raton Bowl, Salter went 12 for 20 passing for 84 yards and a touchdown, and rushed for 63 yards, in a 21–19 loss to Toledo.
 He finished the 2022 season completing 87 of 149 passing attempts for 1,088 yards and eight touchdowns to five interceptions.
 Salter added 285 yards and two touchdowns on the ground.